hiroki-chen/SSE-SEAL/README.md

 ```

 # SSL Key Generation
-If there is need to generate the ssl key by custom, one can execute the following commands (make sure that openssl is correctly installed):
+If there is a need to generate the ssl key on your own, one can execute the following commands (make sure that openssl is correctly installed):
 ```shell
 export mypass=<password>;
 openssl genrsa -passout pass:$pass -des3 -out server.key 4096;